VoChrisK/personal-website-v2/src/assets/content/about.md

 Hello there!

-My name is Chris and I am a programming and technology enthusiast.
-I enjoy creating things and solving problems using my main arsenal: code!
+My name is Chris and I am a programmer and creator.
+I enjoy creating exceptional

-I began my journey into software development when I first built and programmed a couple of simplistic games on ROBLOX using the scripting language Lua.
+I began my journey into software development when I built a couple of games on ROBLOX using their own in-house game editor and **Lua** on my own.
 That was well over a decade ago.
-Today, I am a professional software developer who have made significant contributions to enterprise applications.
-I am adept in full-stack development and I have professional experience and expertise in a variety of modern languages and technologies.
+Today I am a professional software developer who has made significant contributions to enterprise applications used by thousands of people.
+I am proficient in developing full-stack applications and I have professional experience and expertise in a variety of modern technologies.

-In my spare time, I like to play a lot of video games (League of Legends and Runescape to name a few) and exercise (weightlifting, rock climbing, and running).
-I also like to hike, read, and cook from time to time.
+In my spare time, I like to play video games and keep myself fit through hiking, running, lifting, and climbing.
+I also like to read, cook, and travel.